Anchorclick/autoanchorjs/README.md

 A cross-platform automation library that uses Rust binaries for high-performance cursor, mouse, and keyboard control.
 Similar to nutjs or robotjs, but with the reliability and performance of Rust.

+## Overview

+AutoAnchorJS was built not only to provide robust automation capabilities but also to address the shortcomings of existing libraries.
+By leveraging Rust for the backend, AutoAnchorJS ensures high performance and stability across all major operating systems.
+The Node.js frontend offers a simple and intuitive API, making it easy for developers to integrate automation features into their applications.

+AutoAnchorJS is used internally at Anchorclick to power our new RPA (Robotic Process Automation) Desktop agent (wip), enabling us to automate desktop tasks efficiently and reliably with AI-powered workflows.

 ## Features

 - 🖱️ **Mouse Control**: Move cursor, click (left/right/middle), get position